-Classes are taking place via Zoom application.
+In case of going online due to epidemic situation Zoom application is going to be used.
 During the classes students' cameras must be turned on.

 Students are obliged to use their name and surname while logging to the meeting.
 Please make sure, you are not using any nicknames.